Mynanase/quartz/docs/plugins/Latex.md

 This plugin accepts the following configuration options:

 - `renderEngine`: the engine to use to render LaTeX equations.
 Can be `"katex"` for [KaTeX](https://katex.org/), `"mathjax"` for [MathJax](https://www.mathjax.org/) [SVG rendering](https://docs.mathjax.org/en/latest/output/svg.html), or `"typst"` for [Typst](https://typst.app/) (a new way to compose LaTeX equation).
 Defaults to KaTeX.
+- `typstPreamble`: (Optional) A string containing Typst code to be prepended to every equation.
+Useful for importing packages or defining custom functions.
+Only used when `renderEngine` is set to `"typst"`.
 - `customMacros`: custom macros for all LaTeX blocks.
 It takes the form of a key-value pair where the key is a new command name and the value is the expansion of the macro.
 For example: `{"\\R": "\\mathbb{R}"}`

 ## API